payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/index.md

       </td>

       <td>
         `String` The pg parameter determines which payment tabs will be displayed on the PayU page.
+For more information, refer to [Supported Payment Methods with additional details of integration](#supported-payment-methods-details-for-api-integration).
       </td>

       <td>